vtt3-research/airi/Video Captioning/README.md

 # Video Captioning

-This repo implement the code for video captioning, based on the paper [Joint Localizing and Describing Events for Dense Video Captioning](https://arxiv.org/abs/1804.08274) (CVPR 2018).
+This repo implements the code for video captioning, based on the paper [Joint Localizing and Describing Events for Dense Video Captioning](https://arxiv.org/abs/1804.08274) (CVPR 2018).

 ## Requirements